johnfyoung/scssstarter/README.md

 # scssstarter
 A SCSS starter library

-I was trying to create a lightweight, scss starter library with responsveness based on grid and fluid-type.
+This is a lightweight, scss starter library.
+* responsive layout based on grid
+* fluid-type

 TODO:
 * document how to use :-)